What is IRS.gov?

 2. View your account

 This is another popular feature of IRS.gov.
-Individual taxpayers can use this tool to view their payoff amount, tax year balance, payment history (up to 18 months), and access personal information about the current tax year filing.
+Individual taxpayers can use this tool to view their payoff amount, tax year balance, payment history (up to 18 months), and access personal information about their current tax year filing.

 3. Access tools for tax professionals

-The section called “e-Services” is a collection of online web-based applications that enable professional advisors to complete transactions for their clients firstly with the IRS.
+The section called “e-Services” is a collection of online web-based applications that enable professional advisors to complete transactions for their clients with the IRS.
 The types of professionals that may benefit from the service include tax advisors, mortgage professionals, and reporting agents.
 Note: These services are available only for approved business partners of the Internal Revenue Service.

 4. Check the status of an amended return